 If your claim is successful, as well as the court fees and approved expert costs, there may be other items you can claim and recover from the losing party.

 There are various rules and limits around what can be claimed so it is always a good idea to get legal advice before starting your claim.
 Without legal advice then there is a risk you could miss out on recovering costs that you are entitled to claim from the opposing party.
+Ultimately it will be down the court to deicide what costs and rate of interest are awarded in a successful claim, with the Judge having a wide discretion.
 Examples of small claim costs.

 Unpaid Invoice or Loan debt of £1,400.00